YuliaOv22/DD_2024_private/hw4/README.md

 ```
 cd <repo name>/hw4 && nextflow run main.nf --with-docker
 ```
-This command will execute the pipeline will run the pipe with usind Docker containers.
+This command will execute the pipeline will run the pipe with using Docker containers.
-You may not write ```--with-docker``` because, it was written in nextflow.config.
+You may not write ```--with-docker``` because, it was written in `nextflow.config`.

 ## Input Files
 [6]: Input_Files

 The pipeline expects paired-end FASTQ files in the test_input directory.
-The filenames should follow the pattern {sample}_1.fastq.gz and {sample}_2.fastq.gz.
+The filenames should follow the pattern `{sample}_1.fastq.gz` and `{sample}_2.fastq.gz`.
-In addition input files can contain assambly with the pattern {sample}_scaffolds.fasta.
+In addition input files can contain assambly with the pattern `{sample}_scaffolds.fasta`.
-Samples is read from the file sample.csv.
+Samples is read from the file `sample.csv`.

 Examples: